Ajn0r/matilda-illustration/README.md

 - Safari
 - Firefox

+#### Issues

+One issue on older Safari browsers is that webp format images are not supported, at least not on my old macbook.
+Testing to not format images to make it work on older versions of safari did not weigh up to the advantages of webp formats, since the website hold many images and safari has supported webp since 2020,all that is needed is an update of safari.

+### Lighthouse

 ### Validators

-The W3C (Jigsaw) Markup validator and W3C CSS validator Services has been used to validate each page of the website to ensure that there were no errors in the code.
+The W3C Markup validator and W3C CSS validator Services has been used to validate each page of the website to ensure that there were no errors in the code.

 ![Validated](assets/documentation/html-check-about.png)
 ![Validated index](assets/documentation/html-check-index.png)